aridiosilva/DesignPrinciplesAndPatterns/README.md

 - High Cohesion is the goal in design of classes, modules and other software artifacts.
 - Low Cohesion is bad practice in design of classes, modules and other software artifacts.

+## Maximize Cohesion

+Cohesion of a single module/component is the degree to which its responsibilities form a meaningful unit; higher cohesion is better.

+### Why Maximize Cohesion

+Increased difficulty in understanding modules.
+Increased difficulty in maintaining a system, because logical changes in the domain affect multiple modules, and because changes in one module require changes in related modules.
+Increased difficulty in reusing a module because most applications won’t need the random set of operations provided by a module.

+### How Maximize Cohesion

+* Group related functionalities sharing a single responsibility (e.g. in a class).

 # Do The Simplest Thing That Could Possibly Work

 ### Why Do The Simplest Thing That Could Possibly Work